 Osteoarthritis (OA) , at one time called degenerative joint disease, is the most common type of arthritis in older people.
 Symptoms can range from stiffness and mild pain that comes and goes to severe joint pain and even disability.
 (Source: excerpt from Arthritis Advice -- Age Page -- Health Information: NIA)

 Osteoarthritis is the most common form of arthritis.
 This is the form that usually...
 (Source: excerpt from Do I have Arthritis: NIAMS)

-Osteoarthritis (AH-stee-oh-ar-THREYE-tis) is the most common type of arthritis, especially among older...
+Osteoarthritis (AH-stee-oh-ar-THREYE-tis) is the most common type of...
 (Source: excerpt from Handout on Health Osteoarthritis: NIAMS)

 Osteoarthritis (OA) , at one time called degenerative joint disease, is...
 (Source: excerpt from Arthritis Advice -- Age Page -- Health Information: NIA)

 Noninflammatory degenerative joint disease occurring chiefly in older persons, characterised by degeneration of the articular cartilage, hypertrophy of bone at the margins and changes in the synovial membrane.
 It is accompanied by pain and stiffness, particularly after prolonged activity.
 (On-line Medical Dictionary)